The supposed development of living organisms from nonliving matter. Also called autogenesis, spontaneous generation.

 Have you gotten to study about Louis Pasteur yet?
 Besides his work on preventing germs from spoiling your milk (Pasteurization) and immunization, he is most famous for proving that spontaneous generation is impossible.
-Which is why people today switched out the debunked name for the much cooler “abiogenesis”.
+Which is why people today switched out this debunked idea for the much cooler “abiogenesis”.

-Scientists have never seen a plant or animal that didn’t have a parent come to life.
+Scientists have never seen a plant or animal come to life without a parent

 Creationists say that God is the only one who never came into being since He IS, and time itself is one of God’s designs.
-This means that God goes infinitely backwards and forward in time and sideways (He’s everywhere at once).
+This means that God goes infinitely backwards and forward in time (and sideways since He’s everywhere at once).
 So, all genealogies of living things have God at the end of the list of great, great, grandparents.
-Luke says this clearly about people in Luke 3:38.
-God is the ultimate ‘parent’ and we are all His offspring Acts 17:28.
+Luke says this clearly about people in Luke 3:38:

 Sounds so much smarter doesn’t it?

 But does this idea hold water?
 What about this foundational understanding of the nature of the world?

 All living organisms are composed of cells, and all cells arise from other cells.
 Biology Reference